esdrasbb/display-my-medals-java/README.md

 # display-my-medals-java
-Java project to display medal if the student went to class
+Simple project with cruds and table to show students medals.